 Length: 9.8 inches | Material: Stainless steel | Number of Pairs: 2

 Best Plasticine: Huan Shan Asian Melamine Restaurant Chopsticks

-What We Like: Safe up to 212 degrees, will stay cool
+What We Love: Safe up to 212 degrees, will stay cool

-What We Don't Like: Pronounced square edges, slippery grip, can be confused with plastic
+What We Don't Love: Pronounced square edges, slippery grip, can be confused with plastic

 We’ve made the case for fiberglass chopsticks as the most highly preferred material.
 But because we’ve talked about them ad nauseam, we’re offering you our pick for melamine: the lightweight, crystalline chemical-based, plastic-like material you’re used to seeing in your summer tableware—as well as in the mass-produced chopsticks you’ve likely seen at your local dim sum restaurant.